Beaver Dam man sentenced to life in prison for murder of his ex wife

 “Nothing will bring my daughter back,” Ann Hollinshead said.

-Stacia, an Illinois Assistant State’s Attorney, had just purchased a condo for her daughter and her to live in and signed up her daughter for school.
+Stacia, an Illinois Assistant State’s Attorney, had just purchased a condo and signed up her daughter for school.
 Ann Hollinshead said she can see her granddaughter happily leaving school that Friday and then experiencing the tragic shooting of her mother the next day.

-"Her five year old life was never the same," Ann Hollinshead said.
+"Her 5-year-old life was never the same," Ann Hollinshead said.
 "She'll never attend that school again.
-She will never attend that school agian.
-She will never be to that home again, and she will never be held by her mother again.
-The horrific events of that day.
-Try to make sense of it all?"
+She will never be to that home again, and she will never be held by her mother again."

-Erica Hollinshead Stead, off of Stacia's siblings that spoke on Monday, said that it was tragic to be in court remembering her sister as a murder victim when such very little of her life had to do with that and she had accomplished so much in her life.
-Stacia had served in the Army after graduating from High School and become the assistant State's Attorney in DeKalb County, Illinois, shortly before her death.
+Erica Hollinshead Stead, one of Stacia's siblings who spoke Monday, said it was tragic to be in court remembering her sister as a murder victim when so little of her life had to do with that and she had accomplished so much in her life.
+Stacia had served in the Army after graduating from high school and become the assistant State's Attorney in DeKalb County, Illinois, shortly before her death.

-Hollinshead Stead said that Stacia divorced Medina Espinosa three years before her death.
-Stacia had also sent a message over a custody site to Medina Espinosa the day before she was murdered seeing if he would like to visit with their daughter.
+Hollinshead Stead said Stacia divorced Espinosa three years before her death.
+Stacia had also sent a message over a custody site to Espinosa the day before she was murdered seeing if he would like to visit with their daughter.

 Stacia's father John Hollinshead said he had a a hard time leaving his house now.

-"I fear running into someone with well meaning sympethetic wishes," John Hollinshead said.
+"I fear running into someone with well meaning sympathetic wishes," John Hollinshead said.

-"My little sister Stacia is in the ground wiht her forever 30 year old body that is laying under the cold ground with her boddy that is riddled with bulletholes," Stacia's sister Christa Hollinshead said "Her beautiful blond hair was cut off due the the autopsy.
+"My little sister Stacia... is laying under the cold ground with her body that is riddled with bullet holes," Stacia's sister Christa Hollinshead said "Her beautiful blond hair was cut off due the the autopsy.
 A wig was placed on her head so her daughter could touch her hair one last time."